apikcloud/docs/docs/XX-code-review.md

-# XX.
-Code Review Guidelines
+# Code Review Guidelines

-All code changes at Apik are subject to **systematic review** before being merged into `main`.
+<mark> Status: Draft — Pending Review and Approval </mark>

-The review is a key element of quality assurance, technical coherence, and team learning.
+> All code changes at Apik are subject to **systematic review** before being merged into `main`.

----
+> The review is a key element of quality assurance, technical coherence, and team learning.

-## XX.1.
-Purpose
+## Purpose

 Code review ensures that every line of code entering production is:
 - **Correct** — functionally aligned with the ticket or feature goal,